 - Research different lenders.
 Review the websites of different online lenders to see eligibility requirements, loan terms and fees.
 Also, check with your local bank or credit union to see if it offers debt consolidation loans.

 - Get prequalified.
 When you prequalify, each lender will give you an estimate of what your loan rate and terms could be.
 Typically, the lender will only do a soft credit check for prequalification, which means your credit score won’t be impacted.

 - Apply.
 Depending on the lender you choose, you’ll submit a formal application for your debt consolidation loan online, in person or by phone.
 You’ll be asked for personal information such as your name, date of birth and income.

 - Receive funds.
 If you’re approved, your lender could deposit your funds in as little as one business day.
 Use the funds to pay off your existing creditors.
 Afterward, repay the debt consolidation loan as agreed to avoid damage to your credit score.

-Before signing onto a debt consolidation offer, review all of your current monthly minimum payments and the expected length of time to repay the debt and compare that to the time and expense associated with a consolidation loan.
+Before signing onto a debt consolidation offer, review all of your monthly minimum payments and the expected length of time to repay the debt and compare that to the time and expenses associated with a consolidation loan.
 If you’d like to see how a debt consolidation loan could affect your finances, use a debt consolidation calculator.

 And remember, when considering debt consolidation, reflect on what caused the mountain of debt in the first place and address those root issues.
 Debt consolidation can feel like immediate relief, but it may not resolve the problem if issues such as overspending remain unaddressed.